Kentucky Pedestrian Accident Lawyer

 - Failure to use a turn signal

 But, negligent driving isn’t necessarily what causes every pedestrian accident.
 On the contrary, sometimes the roads themselves are dangerous.
 Other times, car parts have malfunctioned in some way.
 In these cases, the government agency responsible for maintaining the roads or the auto parts manufacturers could be culpable.

-Your lawyer at Wilt & Thompson, PLLC will need to carefully review the details of your case in order to determine who should compensate you for your damages.
+Your lawyer at Wilt & Associates, PLLC will need to carefully review the details of your case in order to determine who should compensate you for your damages.

 Shared Fault in Kentucky Pedestrian Accidents